imzqqq/chat/server/chat/python/api-spec/content/client-server-api/modules/mentions.md

     "body": "Hello Alice!",
     "msgtype": "m.text",
     "format": "org.matrix.custom.html",
-    "formatted_body": "Hello <a href='https://to.chat.dingshunyu.top/#/@alice:example.org'>Alice</a>!"
+    "formatted_body": "Hello <a href='https://to.chat.imzqqq.top/#/@alice:example.org'>Alice</a>!"
 }
 ```

 #### Client behaviour

-In addition to using the appropriate `to.chat.dingshunyu.top URI` for the mention,
+In addition to using the appropriate `to.chat.imzqqq.top URI` for the mention,
 clients should use the following guidelines when making mentions in
 events to be sent: